What is Dividend Discount Model?

 At some point, the growth rate is then decreased as the growth assumption used in the first stage is unsustainable in the long term.

-Types of Dividend Discount Model (DDM)
+What are the Different Types of Dividend Discount Model (DDM)?

 - Zero Growth: The simplest variation of the dividend discount model assumes the growth rate of the dividend remains constant into perpetuity, and the share price is equal to the annualized dividend divided by the discount rate.

-- Gordon Growth DDM: Frequently called the constant growth DDM, as implied by the name, the Gordon Growth variation attaches a perpetual dividend growth rate with no change throughout the entirety of the forecast.
+- Gordon Growth DDM: Frequently called the constant growth DDM, as implied by the name, the Gordon Growth variation assigns a perpetual dividend growth rate with no change throughout the entirety of the forecast.

 - Two-Stage DDM: Considered a “multi-stage” DDM, the two-stage DDM determines the value of a company’s share price with the model split between an initial forecast period of increased dividend growth and then a period of stable dividend growth.